Community Guidelines

 - Online donation links must be official and verifiable

-Approved organizations are expected to remain accountable before and after the fundraising activity.
+Approved organizations remain accountable both before and after the fundraising activity.

 Post-Event Reporting

-Within 30 days of fundraising, the organization must provide a written summary that includes:- Total amount raised
+Within 30 days of fundraising, the organization must provide a written summary that includes:

 - Intended use of funds